sjshrivastava/weather-api/README.md

 This is a springboot app.
 To build: ./gradlew build
 To run: ./gradlew bootrun
-to run withjar : java - weather-api.jar
+# to run withjar : java -jar ./build/libs/weather-api-0.0.1-SNAPSHOT.jar